 Some dogs are allergic to some grains, like wheat and corn, or even vegetables, like potatoes and carrots, but this is exceedingly rare.
 Proteins are the biggest culprit, and grain-free food is by no means an allergy-free food.
 While there is a great deal of debate among dog owners about feeding dogs grains, for dogs with allergies, grain-free foods will contain a high amount of meat-based protein, which may cause further issues.
 Grains may cause gas, bloating, and other minor issues in dogs, but dogs are rarely allergic to them.

 So, with food allergies and sensitivities being the most common source of ear infections, the best way to treat and prevent ear infections is in giving your dog the healthiest diet possible.
 With so few dogs being allergic to commonly found dog food ingredients, finding the right food through trial and error may be the best course.

 Some foods will assist when your dog already has an ear infection, although they may not be the ideal choice long term.
 We recommended a diet consisting of high amounts of animal-based proteins, with as few carbohydrates as possible.
 Of course, if your dog has an allergy to meat proteins, this can be a challenge, and hydrolyzed proteins may be the best option.
-Reducing the potential allergens on your dog’s food is the first and foremost method to prevent ear infections, as a healthy immune system is the first line of defense in any type of infection.
+Reducing the potential allergens in your dog’s food is the first and foremost method to prevent ear infections, as a healthy immune system is the first line of defense against any type of infection.

 Secondly, making sure your dog’s ears are dry and clean is essential.
 Trapped moisture can quickly lead to a yeast infection and dirty ears to a bacterial infection.
 A dirty, infected outer ear can swiftly spread inward, in which case the problem becomes far more difficult to treat.